 - Changes seen from the mainline

-- Diff with changes from both sides, with colour coding
+- Diff with changes from both sides, with color-coding

 Here's an example from the diff mode.

-One component is removed (red), one is changed (blue) and one i added (green).
+One component is removed (red), one is changed (blue) and one is added (green).
 Unchanged components are grey.

-Here's the example seen from the scenario side, where the component that is removed is shown as an outline only
+Here the example is seen from the scenario side, where the component that is removed is shown as an outline only

 Seen from the mainline, the state of the mainline or AS-IS, is shown, with the new component in the scenario shown as an outline: